hotdoy/grav-theme-hotdoy/README.md

 ![Theme screenshot](https://raw.githubusercontent.com/hotdoy/grav-theme-hotdoy/master/screenshot.jpg)

-A live demo is available at [hotdoy.ca](https://hotdoy.ca).
-It is also my live testing ground so things can get a bit weird.

 # Installation
 Installing the Hotdoy theme can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.